 You want an exercise regimen that you enjoy and will stick to in the long term.
 In general, exercise can help control your weight, improve your mood, and promote better sleep.

 A bonus benefit is a community and accountability that group exercise classes offer.
 You'll be more likely to return if you're having fun and being social.

 Yoga and pilates are two very popular forms of exercise, often compared to each other.
 So which one is the better workout?

 What is yoga?

-For the purposes of this discussion, let’s concentrate on the physical postures, or asanas.
+For this discussion, let’s concentrate on the physical postures or asanas.
 These are typically called poses and get put together in a sequence to form the flow of the class.

 A few contraindications of practicing yoga include pregnancy, hypertension, or low back pain.

 Originally called Contrology, Pilates was developed by Joseph Pilates.
 As a previous dancer himself, he created Pilates for injury recovery and body conditioning.